elatov/elatov.github.io/_posts/2017-04-14-revert-to-asus-wrt-from-dd-wrt-on-asus-rt-ac68u-router.md

 * IP Traffic Monitoring
 * Streaming Services

 The Port Forwarding impacted me the most.
-I noticed that some worked and some didn't, which described some of the behavior other folks saw.
-Luckily the one I cared about worked and the ones that kept failing, I disabled.
+I noticed that some ports worked and some didn't, which described some of the behavior other folks saw.
+But I also noticed that SSL enabled ports (80 vs 443 ... and other similart services) worked all the time.
+So this gave me a chance to SSL enable most of the services.
 If you end up disabling NAT Acceleration then the VLAN configuration will change from:

 	/usr/sbin/robocfg vlan 1 ports "1 2 3 4t 8t"
 	/usr/sbin/robocfg vlan 3 ports "4t 8t"